Contraception In Nigeria – Review of Honey And Banana Connect Call Centre

 If you live in Lagos, Kano or Enugu and need a reliable form of contraception that you can get quickly, discreetly and at your convenience – what would you do?

-In this article, we’d like to introduce you to a new way you could find local contraceptives in Nigeria that provides exactly what you need.
+In this article, we’d like to introduce you to a new way you could find local contraceptives in Nigeria that provide exactly what you need.

 Think about it.

-Getting access to local contraceptives in Nigeria could rely on where you live, or how much money you have, and what method is available etc.
+Getting access to local contraceptives in Nigeria could rely on where you live, how much money you have, what method is available etc.

 And yes, these are the most common things that determine how men and women could get contraception services in Nigeria.

 According to the Guttmacher Institute in its 2018/2019 factsheet on Nigeria:

 Therefore as a couple, you need to have access to satisfactory health services that answer your questions about contraceptive use in Nigeria and provide you with the help you need at a time and place that is convenient.

 If you live in an environment with poor health infrastructure, the nature of the health system means you may not expect much from it.

 However, here’s what you should learn when you seek advice about your contraceptive use in Nigeria.